-Labeling that lists arc flash incident energy exposure levels, including instructions on disconnecting devices required for the replacement of battery modules, shall be provided in accordance with the Performance Standard.
+Labeling that lists arc flash incident energy exposure levels, including instructions on disconnecting devices required for the replacement of battery modules, shall be provided.

-8.3 Signage
+7.3 Signage

 All necessary safety signs and warnings described in ANSI Z535-2002 (entire series from Z535.1 through Z535.6) shall be included on Project Site fencing and each enclosure and any other buildings at the Project Site.
-All necessary signs and warnings for identification of Hazardous Substances as described in NFPA 704 shall be included in accordance with the Performance Standard on the fencing, each building, and any other enclosure at the Project Site.
+All necessary signs and warnings for identification of Hazardous Substances as described in NFPA 704 shall be included on the fencing, each building, and any other enclosure at the Project Site.
+Warning signs on perimeter fencing shall be placed no further than 50 foot intervals.

-8.4 Community Relations
+7.4 Community Relations

 Seller shall manage for community relations with respect to the Project through Substantial Completion (except as otherwise directed by Buyer after the Closing).
-Seller shall use best efforts to undertake such works and other activities as necessary or advisable to engender and maintain, and shall perform the Work and its other obligations under the Agreement in a manner that is intended to engender and maintain, a positive perception of the Project within, and a harmonious relationship with, the surrounding community, such that Buyer could reasonably be expected to inherit that perception and relationship at the Closing and thereafter preserves the same through Substantial

-Completion and, to the extent based on Seller's or its Contractors' or Subcontractors' acts or omissions, thereafter.
+Seller shall use best efforts to undertake such works and other activities as necessary or advisable to engender and maintain, and shall perform the Work and its other obligations under the Agreement in a manner that is intended to engender and maintain, a positive perception of the Project within, and a harmonious relationship with, the surrounding community, such that Buyer could reasonably be expected to inherit that perception and relationship at the Closing and thereafter preserves the same through Substantial Completion and, to the extent based on Seller's or the Seller Service Providers' acts or omissions, thereafter.

-9 DOCUMENTATION TO BE SUBMITTED PRIOR TO COMPLETION OF THE DESIGN AND ENGINEERING PHASE
+8 DOCUMENTATION TO BE SUBMITTED PRIOR TO COMPLETION OF THE DESIGN AND ENGINEERING PHASE